Diamond Color Actually Means Lack of Color

 The diamond color evaluation of most gem-quality diamonds is based on the absence of color.
 A chemically pure and structurally perfect diamond has no hue, like a drop of pure water, and consequently, a higher value.
 GIA’s D-to-Z diamond color-grading system measures the degree of colorlessness by comparing a stone under controlled lighting and precise viewing conditions to masterstones of established color value.

-Many of these color distinctions are so subtle that they are invisible to the untrained eye; however, these distinctions make a very big difference in diamond quality and price.
+Many of these diamond color distinctions are so subtle that they are invisible to the untrained eye; however, these distinctions make a very big difference in diamond quality and price.

 Why does the GIA color grading system start at D?